Actress Peggy Lipton Of ‘Twin Peaks,’ Mother Of Rashida Jones, Dies At 72

 “She made her journey peacefully with her daughters and nieces by her side,” Rashida Jones and Kidada Jones said in a statement.
 “We feel so lucky for every moment we spent with her.”

-Lipton, born in New York in 1946, became a model as a teenager and took up acting not long after, making early appearances on such shows as Bewitched.
+Lipton was born in New York in 1946 and became a model as a teenager.
+She took up acting not long after, making early appearances on such shows as Bewitched.
 Her breakthrough role was as Julie Barnes on The Mod Squad, a crime drama that was a major touchstone of the counterculture, and won Lipton a Golden Globe award.
 Lipton also did some work as a singer around the time period of The Mod Squad.

 After a long hiatus, Lipton returned to acting at the end of the 1980s, most notably in a small but memorable role as Norma, the owner of the Double R Diner, on David Lynch’s cult TV series Twin Peaks.
 Lipton acted sporadically in the 1990s and 2000s, including a reprise of the Norma role in 2017’s Twin Peaks: The Return.
 Lipton also appeared on Angie Tribeca, her daughter Rashida Jones’ TBS show, and her final movie role appears to be 2017’s A Dog’s Purpose.